Android for Banana Pi

 Can I root the Android image?

 Many community images come pre-rooted.
 Check with adb shell su.
-If not rooted, you can use root methods like SuperSU or Magisk, but stability varies by image and kernel version.
+If the image is not rooted, root methods such as SuperSU or Magisk are possible, but stability depends on the image and kernel version.

 External reference